hemantparihar22/Netflix_Sql_Project/README.md

 ORDER BY total_content DESC
 LIMIT 5;
 Objective: Identify the top 5 countries with the highest number of content items.
+'''

-5. Identify the Longest Movie
+###5.
+Identify the Longest Movie
-SELECT
+'''SELECT
     *
 FROM netflix
 WHERE type = 'Movie'
 ORDER BY SPLIT_PART(duration, ' ', 1)::INT DESC;
 Objective: Find the movie with the longest duration.
+'''

-6. Find Content Added in the Last 5 Years
+#6.
+Find Content Added in the Last 5 Years
-SELECT *
+'''SELECT *
 FROM netflix
 WHERE TO_DATE(date_added, 'Month DD, YYYY') >= CURRENT_DATE - INTERVAL '5 years';
 Objective: Retrieve content added to Netflix in the last 5 years.
+'''

-7. Find All Movies/TV Shows by Director 'Rajiv Chilaka' SELECT *
+###7.
+Find All Movies/TV Shows by Director 'Rajiv Chilaka'
+'''SELECT *
 FROM (
     SELECT
         *,